 3.1.9 The IRB/IEC should ensure that information regarding payment to subjects, including the methods, amounts, and schedule of payment to trial subjects, is set forth in the written informed consent form and any other written information to be provided to subjects.
 The way payment will be prorated should be specified.

+3.2 Composition, Functions and Operations

 3.2.1 The IRB/IEC should consist of a reasonable number of members, who collectively have the qualifications and experience to review and evaluate the science, medical aspects, and ethics of the proposed trial.
 It is recommended that the IRB/IEC should include: (a) At least five members. (b) At least one member whose primary area of interest is in a nonscientific area. (c) At least one member who is independent of the institution/trial site.
 Only those IRB/IEC members who are independent of the investigator and the sponsor of the trial should vote/provide opinion on a trial-related matter.
 A list of IRB/IEC members and their qualifications should be maintained.